cuckoos-ai/kenlm-rs/README.md

-# vscode-cython
+# kenlm-rs

-VS Code extension for Cython Language
+Rust and Python binding for KenLM Language Model